“Lovely day out for us gardening ‘freaks’, My friends and I have the date of next year’s show in the diary. We are looking forward to it already”

 Toby GardenFest Powderham FAQs

-Is it possible for me to get a passout during the festival?
+Can I get a pass-out during the festival?

-Passouts are available at the show.
-Your ticket will be taken upon entry into the show however, a pass out can be obtained by getting your hand stamped.
+Yes, your ticket will be taken upon entry into the show, however, you can get a pass out by getting your hand stamped.

 Can I bring my dog?

 Yes, well-behaved dogs on short leads are welcome.

 Can I smoke at the show?

 Smoking is not allowed in any marquee, castle, or any enclosed space, within the festival.

 Where is the car park?